 By Lauren Shipley

-Lauren Shipley is the Director of Marketing of the College Savings Plans of Maryland, which offers both a 529 prepaid tuition program and a directly-sold 529 savings plan.
-Together, the plans have more than 225,000 beneficiaries with investments of more than $5.1 billion as of March 31, 2015.
+Lauren Shipley is the public relations & marketing manager of the College Savings Plans of Maryland, which offers both a 529 prepaid tuition program and a directly-sold 529 savings plan.
+Together, the plans have more than 236,000 beneficiaries with investments of more than $4.8 billion as of June 30, 2014.
 Shipley currently serves on the Communications Committee of the College Savings Plans Network.